-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - Communication barriers and difficulties in overcoming these barriers - These children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children. - The potential for children with SEND or certain medical conditions being disproportionately impacted by behaviours such as bullying without outwardly showing any signs and communication barriers in managing or reporting these challenges.